FRINXio/frinxio.github.io/frinx-machine/use-cases/add-to-inventory-and-install/readme.md

 ## Adding device to inventory

-To add a new device to inventory, click on the **Add device** button in the **Device inventory** tab.
+At the FRINX Machine **Dashboard** under **Device Inventory** section click on **Add new device** panel.
+The page with the form titled **Add device** opens.

 ![Add device to inventory](Add_and_install_new_device.gif)

 ## JSON examples

-New devices are added to inventory by JSON code snippets.
-They are similar to [Blueprints](/frinx-workflow-manager/blueprints) with one addition: **device_id** must be specified in the snippet.
+New devices added to Device inventory are defined by JSON code snippets.
+(These snippets are part of UniConfig RPC connection-manager:install-node.)
+They are similar to [Blueprints](/frinx-workflow-manager/blueprints).
+This snippet is going to be filled into **Mount parameters** field.

-To add a new device from Blueprint, toggle the "Blueprints" switch in the form and choose the blueprint that you want to use.
+Another way is to add a new device from blueprint: toggle the **Use blueprint?** switch in the form and choose the blueprint that you want to use from **Select blueprint** drop-down list.

+Note: following snippets refer to devices present in sample-topology demo

 ### Cisco classic IOS (cli)